Leon-Leyang/GRP202116/README.md

 ### 1. Import SQL Database

 + Please make sure that you have **MySQL** installed.
-You could use the [MySQL Intallation Guide](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/) as reference.
+You could use the [MySQL Intallation Guide](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/) for reference.

 + To import the database, open the terminal in the same directory with the  [GRP2021.sql](./sql/GRP2021.sql) file and execute following commands: